Lafayette Morehouse: Criticisms and controversies

 The group has been criticized for having poor relationships with its neighbors.
-Most of these criticisms date to the period (1991–2000) in which the group opened its doors and provided food and shelter to a large number of homeless people as their guests, using military surplus tents.
-Neighbors were angered by the influx of unattractive people, and the county sought to enforce zoning codes to end the activity.
+Most of these criticisms date to the period (1991–2000) in which the group provided food and shelter to a large number of homeless people, using military surplus tents.
+The county sought to enforce zoning codes to end the activity.
 The group argued it was their right to use their own home to take care of people that were homeless.
-To mute extensive criticism in the press, the group undertook a lawsuit against the San Francisco Chronicle, which they lost.
+The group undertook a lawsuit against the San Francisco Chronicle, which they lost.
 After a long court battle with Contra Costa County, Lafayette Morehouse was ordered to take down the tents.